Carnosaur (film): Plot

 Doc infiltrates Tiptree's laboratory and, at gunpoint, she reveals her experiment subjects to him.
-The town's mysterious illness is caused by infected chicken eggs, which contain a lethal airborne virus and impregnate women with dinosaur embryos.
-Her objective is to exterminate the human race, which Tiptree faults as disastrous, and enable dinosaurs to repopulate the Earth.
-News of the town's deaths reach Eunice sponsors who trace it to Tiptree.
-In response, the government places the community under quarantine and resolves to kill all civilians — infected or not — on sight.
+The town's mysterious illness is caused by infected chicken eggs, which contain a lethal airborne virus that impregnates women with dinosaur embryos.
+Her objective is to exterminate the human race and enable dinosaurs to repopulate the Earth.
+News of the town's deaths reach Eunice sponsors, who trace it to Tiptree.
+In response, the government places the community under quarantine and resolves to kill all civilians on sight.

 With the illness rapidly spreading, Fowler responds to a disturbance at a pet shop.
 He confronts the Deinonychus, but both he and the dinosaur suffer fatal wounds in the exchange.
-Top governmental officials, in a secure underground bunker, also begin plotting the repopulation of the human race in response to the virus; they envision a new social order prograted by strict fertilization policies and artificial wombs.
+Top governmental officials, in a secure underground bunker, also begin plotting the repopulation of the human race in response to the virus; they envision a new social order propagated by strict fertilization policies and artificial wombs.
 At the laboratory, Doc attempts to escape with a cure to the illness and mistakenly enters the dinosaur pen.
 Tiptree releases the T. rex which pursues Doc out of the facility.
 Infected herself, Tiptree births a dinosaur and succumbs to the illness.

-Doc returns to Thrush, who has been exposed to the illness.
-The T. rex enters the quarry where Doc use a loader to battle it.
-He disembowels and kills the dinosaur with Thrush's assistance.
+Doc returns to Thrush, who's been exposed to the illness.
+The T. rex enters the quarry where Doc uses a skid-steer loader to battle it.
+He disembowels and kills the T. rex with Thrush's assistance.
 After injecting her with the serum, Doc is killed by government soldiers alerted to his presence, and both his and Thrush's bodies are burned.
+The serum is destroyed in the process.